-In addition to Grace Samboh as the head of the course, curator Vera May with her contribution Symbols from time to time in Southeast Asia and sound artist Jati Andito (on audio-based art productions) also taught in the seminar.
+In addition to Grace Samboh as the head of the course, curator Vera May, with her contribution Symbols from Time to Time in Southeast Asia, and sound artist Jati Andito (on audio-based art productions) also taught in the seminar.

-The participating students were: Ratih PN Ardianti, Jennifer Augusta, Duta Adipati, Laksmi Lilu Herlambang, Gusmarian and Ahmad Hilal.
+The participating students were: Ratih PN Ardianti, Jennifer Augusta, Duta Adipati, Laksmi Lilu Herlambang, Gusmarian, and Ahmad Hilal.

-Grace Samboh introduced the topic of Edhi Sunarso’s dioramas and explained her curatorial concept for the project to the audience, which included Stefan Dreyer, director of the Goethe-Institut Jakarta, and Chương-Đài Võ from the Asia Art Archive Hongkong.
+Grace Samboh introduced the topic of Edhi Sunarso’s dioramas and explained her curatorial concept for the project to the audience, which included Stefan Dreyer, director of Goethe-Institut Jakarta, and Chương-Đài Võ from Asia Art Archive Hongkong.

 Students of the seminar presented their research approaches and the working status of their podcasts.

-Lyno Vuth, co-curator of the SEAM-Space in Phnom Penh, presented the work of his Phnom Penh based art initiative Sa Sa Art Projects, which was created in the modernist architecture ensemble called “White Building” that was demolished recently.
-His lecture focused on the involvement of the residents of the White Building in artistic and curatorial workshops as well as other formats of learning and cooperative practices aimed at education and self-empowerment of the residents and participating communities.
+Lyno Vuth, co-curator of the SEAM Space in Phnom Penh, presented the work of his Phnom Penh-based art initiative, Sa Sa Art Projects, which was created in the White Building, a modernist architecture ensemble that was recently demolished.
+His lecture focused on the involvement of White Building residents in artistic and curatorial workshops as well as other formats of learning and cooperative practice aimed at the education and self-empowerment of the residents and participating communities.